ethereum/eth2.0-pm/interop/hobbits/README.md

 For the initial round:
 1. Clients will pair off in teams of two
-2. Both client A & B demonstrate the ability to sync to an existing testnet
+2. Clients A & B create a testnet
-3. Both client A & B are able to finalize the chain
+3. A adds another node to sync from scratch
+4. B adds another node to sync from scratch

+> Note: The additional nodes will not have validators

 Repeat steps (1) thru (3) until all clients are talking.